Shinmera/definitions/README.md

 If you would like to fuzzily search for definitions, you can use the `apropos-definitions` function.
 Do note that this will likely return very long lists of definitions for searches that aren't very long.

+## Modifying Definitions
+The library also includes an optional protocol for establishing, modifying, and removing definitions.
+To use this protocol, see the functions `bind`, `(setf object)`, and `unbind`.

 ## Extending Definitions
 Often time libraries and systems will introduce their own bindings and definitions that extend the environment.
 For instance, you might have a special kind of function definition that lives in its own namespace, or a particular kind of named resource.
 In this case it can be worthwhile to extend Definitions so that it can discover and handle information related to those definitions as well.